-Lance Ulanoff, chief corresponded of Mashable, who amassed almost 70.000 followers via live-tweeting, described this phenomenon as “a new form of real-time journalism, a sort of mashup of sportscaster narration and immediate analysis.”
+Lance Ulanoff, chief corresponded of Mashable, who amassed almost 70.000 followers via live tweeting, described a live-tweeting phenomenon as “a new form of real-time journalism, a sort of mashup of sportscaster narration and immediate analysis.”

-Let me share with you my experience with live-tweeting and best practices from World Education Congress (WEC) in Minneapolis — the large event that brought together over 2000 meeting professionals.
+Let me share my experience with live tweeting and best practices from the World Education Congress (WEC) in Minneapolis — the large event that brought together over 2000 meeting professionals.

-At WEC 14 (and I believe that this is general at any other live conference), live-tweeting allowed me to:
+At WEC 14 (and I believe that this is valid for any other live conference), live tweeting allowed me to:

-Now, let’s focus on the practical side of live-tweeting.
+Now, let’s focus on the practical tips of live-tweeting.

-Extra tip: Learn who the presenters and speakers are and find their handles before the event so you don’t need to search for them when the session is in full swing and you should be tweeting like crazy.
+Extra tip: Find speakers’ Twitter handles before the event so you don’t need to search for them when the session is already a full swing.

 Unfortunately, when you attend a conference abroad, in most cases, you need to fully rely on the wifi provided by the venue.
 When hundreds of delegates connect at the same time, the internet connection quality drops.
 This was also the case at WEC14.
 The partial remedy is to find the spot closer to the router to ensure that you will be able to tweet at all.
 Using mobile data is indeed the safest way to go around this issue.

 Each day at WEC14 was long, starting at 9:00 am ending sometimes at 8:00pm.
 Your iPhone, iPad or laptop won’t last that long.
 I plugged in my devices every time I saw a conveniently located socket to avoid running out of the battery later on.
 I also had a power bank (external battery) for my iPhone and used it when I got down to alarming 20-10% of battery to recharge my phone.
 It was priceless and saved me basically each day.